DataSF/datasf.github.io/blog/_posts/2017-02-24-data-shakers-and-innovators.md

 ![](/uploads/versions/Election---x----1280-960x---.jpg)

-## A Picture is Worth a Thousand Words!
+### A Picture is Worth a Thousand Words!

-*This project produced a beautiful and effective data design or visualization*
+*Produced a beautiful and effective data design or visualization*

 Went to Planning Department and Public Works for their work around EveryTreeSF.
 These two departments collaborated to create EveryTreeSF, a census of street trees in San Francisco.
 This census provides the building blocks for developing a long-term plan for maintaining San Francisco’s trees.